bovine/nodetcl/README.md

 ## Known Limitations

-* the Tcl event loop is not automatically invoked after `eval` or `call` returns, so any Tcl timers or events will not be triggered.
+* The Tcl event loop is not automatically invoked after `eval` or `call` returns, so any Tcl timers or events will not be triggered.
 To keep the Tcl event loop alive in an asyncronous Node-compatible style, you must periodically invoke `interp.process_events()`.
 See the included `example3.js` for an example of how to do this.